tkuipers/i3lock/README.md

+Forked an i3lock fork to add a feature that changes the color of the wheel to an inverse of the average color of the background picture being used.
+Can only be used if you specify a background image.

 This is my own copy of i3lock, consisting of the following tweaks:
 - Changed the display on key-strokes and escape/backspace.
 - Added 12-hour clock to the unlock indicator and periodic updater so time stays relevant.